Richburg Rod & Gun Club- 2025 Bill Darling Memorial

 L’ITALIA Fundraiser – April 6 Celebration

 L’Italia’s fundraising event was a huge success.
-The Sanders and the Dunne families worked to make this event an outspending awareness and fundraising day.
+The Sanders and the Dunne families worked to make this event an outstanding awareness and fundraising day.
 With many individuals and businesses donating funds and/or giving gifts for raffling, a 50/50 raffle, and 10% of L’Italia’s sales going to Hart house, Jasmine Sanders and her families raised over $8,000.

 L’Italia’s customers enjoyed conviviality, and